 Logan Paul (Blake Redding), Peyton List (Laina Michaels), Calum Worthy (Kellan Woods), Matthew Glave (Governor Dean Redding), Stacey Dash (Kendra Birch), Michael Traynor (Mason King), Lia Marie Johnson (Ellie Harper), Patrick O’Sullivan (Mr Glass), Ryan Newman (Sarah Foster), Jana Winternitz (Ms Cole), Aria Leabu (Corinne Michaels)

-The Thinning was a film made exclusively for YouTube Red, YouTube’s original streaming content service that premiered in 2015.
+The Thinning was a film made exclusively for YouTube Red, YouTube’s original streaming content service that premiered in 2015 (and was rebranded as YouTube Premium in 2018).
 The creative force behind the film is 28 year-old Michael Gallagher who has become a video channel content creator and been behind several different online series.
-Gallagher has also directed one previous theatrically-released horror film Smiley (2012).
+Gallagher has also directed one previous theatrically-released horror film Smiley (2012) and subsequently made the non-genre Funny Story (2018).
 Similarly, many of the stars of the film have been recruited from social media platforms, most notably Vine star Logan Paul and Lia Marie Johnson, an actor/singer from various web series.

 The premise is there but the execution fails badly.
 Michael Gallagher strains at the cliches of the dystopian future – we have the standard corrupt regime, the two young lovers struggling to find freedom/defy the system, and the security forces all in black (and for some reason wearing hockey masks).
 Neither the cast nor Michael Gallagher seem able to carry the idea.